zero01101/openOutpaint/README.md

   - scale factor affects the size of both the painting reticle __and__ mask blob
   - overmask and related px value expands the area masked in img2img outpaint requests, so as to attempt to minimize the seam between images; it's _partially_ functional currently and correcting the flaws are already in the //todo and issue tracker
   - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those
- 12. click "dl canvas" to save the cropped region of outpainted canvas
+ 12. click "save canvas" to save the cropped region of outpainted canvas
- 13. click "new image" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours
+ 13. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours

 *if it _doesn't_ create an image, check your console output to see if you've got CORS errors